How to Mow a Lawn Properly

 Cutting your grass regularly can help you maintain a healthy lawn.
 By adjusting your mower height and keeping your blade sharp, you can increase the lifespan of your mower.
-Whether you’re a first-time home owner or an old pro, take a look at tips on grass clipping — you’ll be better mowing your lawn in no time at all.
+Whether you’re a first-time home owner or an old pro, take a look at tips on grass clipping — you’ll improve your lawn mowing technique in no time at all.

 How to Mow Your Lawn Well